bastndev/Lynx-Snippets/CONTRIBUTING.md

-# Contributing to Lynxjs Snippets .tsx
+# Contributing to Lynx Snippets

 ## Welcome! 🌟